SleeveShirts

 Outdoor Research Echo Hoodie

-The Echo is the "gold standard" for breathability according to Reddit's ultralight community.
+The Echo is the high-breathability reference point in ultralight discussions.
 At just 4.3 oz, it's the lightest hoodie on our list and feels like wearing a second skin.
-OR's ActiveTemp™ technology adapts to regulate body temperature.
+OR's ActiveTemp™ technology is designed to help regulate body temperature.

 The caveat: UPF 15.
 That's adequate for moderate sun exposure and forest hiking, but not for all-day alpine exposure or on-water activities where reflected UV doubles your dose.
 Light colors are slightly see-through.
 If maximum airflow is your priority and you're not in extreme UV conditions, the Echo is unbeatable.